Supply Chain Logistics Update with Kim Winter

 To give yourself the best chance at successfully attracting, engaging and impressing clients in your new target country, it’s important that you get to know as much as you can about the people you want to serve, before you get too far advanced with your plans.

 Don’t assume that you know what people want.
 Building up a client profile on the basis of guesswork is a recipe for disaster, because it’s unlikely to reflect the client’s real desires, goals, challenges and cultural preferences.
 Although it’s time-consuming, it’s worth making the effort to do your homework.
-Research your future international clients through secondary sources (market reports, media, social media), talk to potential clients in the target country, speak to associates who understand the market, visit the country yourself and spend time talking to and observing people.
+The first step in understanding your ideal international clients is market segmentation.
+Once you’ve narrowed down a market segment, you can then research your ideal international clients through secondary sources (market reports, media, social media), talk to potential clients in the target country, speak to associates who understand the market, visit the country yourself and spend time talking to and observing people.
+You can then bring it all together into an ideal client avatar that you use to guide your product, sales and marketing efforts in your target market.

 Understanding the people you hope to sell to will give you the best shot at doing so.